kergely/Character-creator-szerep/README.md

 # Character-creator-szerep
 Basic character creator, oroginally intented for Mythras

-By now the only part running is the dices.py file, which has documentation in the documentation.md file.
-More stuff to be added soon.
+Requirements:
+- matplotlib package for python

+Written in python 2.7.10, hopefully works on three, untested there.
+UI to be added later.